 When deciding on Dallas as the city where they’d begin their national expansion, the entrepreneur couple visited several Texas cities, including Austin and Houston.

 “We liked the growth of Dallas,” Andy says.
 “In our gut it felt right.
 They particular chose Bishop Arts because it has a “maker” vibe like their other two locations in Wynwood and South Miami.

-The new donut shop will take over the former Red Sparrow Mercantile space.
+The Salty Donut will take over the former Red Sparrow Mercantile space.
 They’ll keep the history of the old building, just adding minimal decor and their usual design elements.
 The couple is also creating a few Dallas-specific flavors using homemade and locally-sourced ingredients.

 “We’re community focused,” Andy says.
 Part of their business model consists of collaborating with other local shops by hosting coffee brewing demos and such.
 And they’ll get dairy, produce and bacon from local purveyors.